srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 ## Deploying a topology

 Clabernetes biggest advantage is that it uses the same topology file format as containerlab; as much as possible.
-Undestandably though, the original [Containerlab's topology file](../../manual/topo-def-file.md) is not something you can deploy on k8s as is.
+Understandably though, the original [Containerlab's topology file](../../manual/topo-def-file.md) is not something you can deploy on k8s as is.
 We've created a converter tool called `clabverter` that takes containerlab topology file and converts it to kubernetes manifests.
 The manifests can then be deployed on a k8s cluster.

 So how do we do that?
 Just enter the directory where original `clab.yml` file is located; for the [Two SR Linux nodes](../../lab-examples/two-srls.md) lab this would look like this: